 But we’re patient investors, and if we still have conviction in a manager, we’re likely to stick with them when they go through a poor period.

-You can’t tell from the list, but the HL investment team spent hours agonising over which funds to include.
+The HL investment team spent hours agonising over which funds to include.
 We do put our heart and soul into the job!

 I hope you find the new Wealth 50 list helpful in choosing funds to meet your needs and hopefully grow your wealth.